stevefinch/CS261_Handbook/linked_list.md

 # In Memory

-In memory, alinked list looks like this:
+In memory, a linked list looks like this:

 ![Image of Linked List in Memory](images/linkedlist.png)